HorizenLabs/zkverify-docs/docs/07-how_to_run_a_node/03-run_using_docker/01-preliminaries.md

 ## Prerequisites

-Before you begin running your **zkVerify** node, ensure that you have Docker and Docker Compose (v2) installed on your machine.
+Before you begin running your **zkVerify** node, ensure that you have installed on your machine:

+- Docker,
+- Docker Compose (v2),
+- `jq` tool,
+- `gnu-sed` tool (macOS only).

-For checking, open a terminal and type:
+For checking Docker and Docker Compose availability, open a terminal and type:

 ```bash
 docker --version